Nick Mourouzis

 Nick Mourouzis (April 16, 1937 – September 16, 2020) was an American football player and coach.
 He served as the head football coach at DePauw University in Greencastle, Indiana, from 1981 to 2003, compiling a record of 138–87–4.
 As a college football player, Mourouzis was a starting quarterback at Miami University in Oxford, Ohio.

 Biography

 Nick Mourouzis was born on April 16, 1937, in Tuscarawas County, Ohio.
 He played football and baseball in high school, and was discovered by Ara Parseghian who recruited him to play for Miami University.
 He graduated from Miami in 1959, and received his master's degree in 1961.
-In 1971, he received another master's degree from Indiana University.
+In 1971, he received another master's degree from Indiana University Bloomington.

-Mourouzis served as the head football coach at DePauw University in Greencastle, Indiana, from 1981 to 2003, compiling a record of 133–82–4.
+He served as the head football coach at DePauw University in Greencastle, Indiana, from 1981 to 2003, compiling a record of 133–82–4.
 In 1996, Mourouzis founded Chi Alpha Sigma Honor Society for Student-Athletes.